LukasFinne/LukasFinne/README.md

 # Hi there 👋👨‍💻
 **I'm Lukas Finne, Student🎓 at IT-Högskolan Gothenburg.
-I am currently studying to be become an Java Developer.** Contact: lukas.ikvm1@gmail.com
+I am currently studying to be become an Java Developer.**
+#### Contact me at: lukas.ikvm1@gmail.com

 ## Technologies 🔧